The Importance of Credo in Multiagent Learning: Discussion and Future Work

 While past MARL work without teams tries to prevent specialization~\cite{McKee2020SocialDA,gemp2020d3c}, the areas of Team Forming and Coalition Structure Generation often construct teams specifically with specialized agents to fill roles~\cite{Andrejczyk2017Concise}.
 Successful human teams, such as in sports, are specifically composed of players with diverse abilities~\cite{Radke2021Passing}.
 The introduction of teams should change how specialization is viewed in MARL settings, such as agents learning emergent roles from only their credo-based reward.
 If rewards can not be accessed, such as with hybrid AI/human teams, performance incentives may alter the inherent goals of agents.
 Furthermore, credo may help us understand which features of a system lead to inequality, create underlying incentives, or how to achieve alternative societal goals.

 We see many interesting directions for this work.
-For example, analyzing situations when teams or teammates have different credo or if agents are able to dynamically change or learn credo over time.
+For example, analyzing situations when teams or teammates have different credo or if agents are able to dynamically tune or learn credo over time as mentioned above.
 Another possible direction for future work is studying how teammates could influence the credo of their teammates or other teams and which processes achieve the highest behavioural influence.
-We hope that this work helps inspire future directions studying multiagent teams, multi-objective optimization, and the design and impacts of incentives to improve system performance.
+We hope that this work inspires future directions studying multiagent teams, multi-objective optimization, and incentives to improve system performance.

 \begin{acks} This research is funded by the Natural Sciences and Engineering Research Council of Canada (NSERC), an Ontario Graduate Scholarship, a Cheriton Scholarship, and the University of Waterloo President's Graduate Scholarship.
-We also thank Alexi Orchard, Sriram Subramanian, Valerie Platsko, and Kanav Mehra for their feedback and useful discussion on earlier drafts of this work. \end{acks}
+We thank the Vector Institute for providing the compute resources necessary for this research to be conducted.
+We also thank Alexi Orchard, Sriram Subramanian, Valerie Platsko, Kanav Mehra, and all reviewers for their feedback and useful discussion on earlier drafts of this work. \end{acks}